vovan-/cyclist-datafiled-garmin/README.md

 ===============================================

 ## Features
-* SPEED: speed in km/h;
+* Speed: speed in km/h;
-* AVG SPEED: average speed over the whole activity;
+* Average speed: average speed over the whole activity;
+* Cadence: your current cadence with a chart on the background (last minute data);
+* HR: your current heart rate with a chart on the background (last minute data);
-* DISTANCE: elapsed distance in km or miles based on system settings;
+* Distance: elapsed distance in km or miles based on system settings;
-* DURATION: duration of the activity in [hh:]mm:ss;
+* Timer: duration of the activity in [hh:]mm:ss;
 * GPS: GPS status - poor/acceptable/good signal;
-* battery: visualization of battery percentage as indicator bar;
+* Battery: visualization of battery percentage as indicator bar;
+* Time of the day;

 ===============================================